 Prices in the U.K. from Spannerhands come in at a very reasonable £26 for a single spool including Next Day shipping within the U.K. They come in 1kg spools but only 750g of filament and they don’t try to hide it, clearly displaying both the filament weight and the spool weight in the product description.

-Lists & Tables: 3D Printing Filament for Desktop 3D Printers
+Lists & Tables: 3D Printing Filament

 It is important to use the right 3D printer filament material for the right job.
 Here you can find the list of materials available together with detailed reviews and picture galleries for the most used materials in desktop 3D printing.
 PLA, ABS, Wood, PETG, Nylon, Support, FLEX, …